- A Clinical Trial

 Special Access Scheme (SAS) online system

-The TGA has been working in collaboration with the state and territory Health Departments to streamline the application processes for the prescription of and subsequent access to unregistered medicinal cannabis products in Australia.
-Medical practitioners in NSW can submit SAS applications and notifications electronically for cannabis medicine through the TGA’s online system.
+In recent years, the NSW Government has worked with the TGA to streamline the application process for seeking authority to prescribe an unregistered cannabis medicine.
+Any medical practitioner in NSW can submit SAS applications and notifications electronically through the TGA’s online system.